 After enjoying a coffee, I walked up the cobblestone streets towards the largest spire in sight.
 It turned out to be the Saint Felix Church which since I always enjoyed Felix the Cat cartoons appealed to me greatly.
 With 2000 years of history, Girona is truly a jewel of culture and history.

 The Força Vella (the old town) is surrounded by a beautiful wall which appears to have been either preserved or restored in a very authentic way.
 Inside, I especially enjoyed strolling through the ‘Call’ or Jewish quarter which was like wandering through a veritable maze of cobble-stoned, narrow and steeply sloping streets.

 Of course, I had to visit the Arab Baths, El Banyos d’Arabs.
 It must have once been an incredible hammam.
-It was a nice reminder of the power the Moroccans once wielded over southern Europe.
+It was a nice reminder of the power the Arabs once wielded over southern Europe.
 The legacy of the moors is directly responsible for some of the most beautiful architecture in Spain.

 Some interesting facts about Girona: